 - The removal of centre columns, allowing easier navigation through your shed

-Shed orientation is a key consideration in good shed design.
-At Spanlift, we look into your ‘shed’s orientation as it can save you from costly headaches in the future.
+The orientation of your machinery shed is a key consideration in good shed design.
+At Spanlift, we look into your shed’s orientation as it can save you from costly headaches in the future.
 We take a deep dive into:

 A costly item to replace, we interpret your shed’s functionality and place these in low-traffic areas to avoid more rapid wear and tear.